Contact Us

 • Communication skills – communicating complex ideas, collaborating with stakeholders, gaining buy-in, and ensuring everyone aligns with the organisation’s strategic goals.

-• Problem-solving skills - implementing a strategy requires you first to analyse the problem and develop potential solutions.
+• Problem-solving skills - implementing a strategy requires you to analyse the problem and develop potential solutions.
 From there, you can craft a plan that solves it.
 Therefore, problem-solving skills are a must-have ability for strategic thinking.

-• Planning and management skills – after defining the strategy, you need to implement it, which requires strong planning and management skills to determine and deliver a plan.
+• Planning and management skills – after defining the strategy, you need to implement it, which requires strong financial planning and management skills to determine and deliver a plan.

 Check out our resource hub, ‘Becoming a Strategic CFO’ where we look at some of the critical problems holding CFOs and finance directors back and what they can do to take themselves and their businesses forward.

-#5 Use business intelligence
+5. Use business intelligence

-Real-time information can help you make more effective and informed business decisions based on actual data rather than gut feel.
+Real-time information can help you make more effective and informed business decisions based on actual data rather than gut feelings.
 As such, you will be able to adapt to market and economic changes swiftly and efficiently and spot opportunities and problems as and when they arise.

 To read more about the challenges facing CFOs, download our free guide – The Strategic CFO: Myth or Reality?